-- (2) All lighting shall be designed so as to avoid unnecessary or unsafe spillover of light and glare onto operators of motor vehicles, pedestrians and land uses in proximity to the light source. - (3) No direct or sky-reflected glare, whether from floodlights or from high-temperature processes such as combustion or welding or other sources, so as to be visible at the property line on a regular or continuing basis, shall be permitted. - (4) Lighting contours shall be required on site plans for purposes of determining compliance with this section.
-Average foot-candles at the property line shall be less than 1.0 except at site entrances.
+- 2) All lighting shall be designed so as to avoid unnecessary or unsafe spillover of light and glare onto operators of motor vehicles, pedestrians and land uses in proximity to the light source. - 3) No direct or sky-reflected glare, whether from floodlights or from hightemperature processes such as combustion or welding or other sources, so as to be visible at the property line on a regular or continuing basis, shall be permitted. - 4) Lighting contours shall be required on site plans for purposes of determining compliance with this section.
+Average foot-candles shall not exceed 10 footcandles at any point on the site plan Average footcandles at the property line shall be less than 1.0 footcandles, except at site entrances. - 5) Globe lights shall ordinarily not be permitted, except for limited aesthetic and sidewalk lighting as part of a site plan subject to review by the Planning Board. - 6) Light pole heights shall not exceed building heights, and none shall exceed 25 feet in height. - All exterior and sign lighting, with exception of safety related building mounted lighting. shall be turned off outside of hours of operation.
+Safety related building mounted lighting shall preferably be motion sensitive lighting. - 8) All lighting over 2,000 lumens in strength shall meet the full cut-off standard of the illuminating Engineering Society of North America (IESNA).

-- (5) Globe lights shall ordinarily not be permitted, except for limited aesthetic and sidewalk lighting as part of a site plan subject to review by the Planning Board. - (6) Light pole heights shall not exceed building heights and none shall exceed 25 feet in height. - (7) All lighting over 2,000 lumens in strength shall meet the full cut-off standard of the Illuminating Engineering Society of North America (IESNA). - (8) All site activity areas, including parking lots and walkways, shall meet minimum IESNA standards and exceed those standards by no more than 25%. - (9) All gasoline canopy lighting shall be fully recessed and the average light level under the vehicular canopy shall not exceed 2.0 horizontal maintained foot-candles. - I. Air pollution originating from new commercial or industrial uses.
-No emission of fly ash, dust, fumes, vapors, gases and other forms of air pollution shall be permitted on a regular or continuing basis which can cause any damage to health, to animals, vegetation, or other forms of property, or which can cause any excessive soiling.
+- All site activity areas, including parking lots and walkways, shall meet minimum IESNA standards and exceed those standards by no more than 25%. - 10) All gasoline canopy lighting shall be fully recessed and the average light level under the vehicular canopy shall not exceed 20 horizontal maintained footcandles.

+L. Air pollution originating from new commercial or industrial uses.

+No emission of fly ash, dust, fumes, vapors, gases, and other forms of air pollution shall be permitted on a regular or continuing basis which can cause any damage to health, to animals, vegetation, or other forms of property, or which can cause any excessive soiling.
 The Ringelmann Smoke Chart shall be used to determine the total smoke emitted.
-The emission of one smoke unit per hour and smoke with discernible density of No. 1 on the Ringelmann Smoke Chart shall be prohibited. - J. Water pollution originating from new commercial or industrial uses.
+The emission of one smoke unit per hour and smoke with discernible density of No. 1 on the Ringelmann Smoke Chart shall be prohibited.
+Any open burning of waste or refuse shall be prohibited.

+M. Water pollution originating from new commercial or industrial uses.

 All activities involving the possible contamination of surface or ground water shall be provided with adequate safety devices to prevent such contamination.
 Details of the potential hazards (including the groundwater characteristics of the area in which the use is proposed) and planned safety devices and contamination response actions shall be provided by the developer.

-§ 140-21 Signs.
+§ 140-21.
+Signs.